 Pupils and students without a statement of SEN or an EHC Plan, aged between 16 and 19 and attending a full-time course at a maintained school or college may be entitled to apply for assistance for travel.
+The application will be made available from 25 August.
+Students who are eligible will be issued with a reduced travel card allowing pupils to pay 50% less than the full rate.
 For further information pupils and students should contact Transport on 01753 875729.